kubernetes/website/content/en/docs/reference/access-authn-authz/service-accounts-admin.md

 When a bound token is presented to the kube-apiserver, the service account authenticator will extract and verify these claims.
-If the referenced object or the service account is pending deletion (for example, due to finalizers), the request will not be authenticated after 1 minute of the `.metadata.deletionTimestamp`.
+If the referenced object or the ServiceAccount is pending deletion (for example, due to finalizers), then for any instant that is 60 seconds (or more) after the `.metadata.deletionTimestamp` date, authentication with that token would fail.
 If the referenced object no longer exists (or its `metadata.uid` does not match), the request will not be authenticated.